nicholashibberd/bouncing-vim/README.md

 ### Navigation

-* Arrows are fully enabled to accommodate users that have different styles of usage.
+* Arrows are enabled to accommodate users that have different styles of usage.

 * Moving between lines works by visible lines instead of actual lines (useful